 Crazy Eddie is more than just an e-tailing operation, Jones said.
 “We want to talk to you on the phone and give you the same type of service you had at the old Crazy Eddie.”

 Crazy Eddie’s site features all CE and PC categories, including air conditioners from most of the top brands in the industry.
 The retailer is filling orders from its warehouse and Jones confirmed that “the main source of our products come from distributors” who ship directly to consumers.

 In calls to JVC, Sony, Thomson, Hitachi, Olympus, Canon and Klipsch, all denied that they are shipping product directly to the retailer or that it is an authorized dealer.
 Jones added the company is “exploring direct relationships with manufacturers.”

 That may be difficult given the track record and current involvement of Eddie Antar, who Jones said is an employee and not an owner or director of the privately-held firm.

-Antar founded the original Crazy Eddie, which at its peak operated 43 stores in the New York metropolitan area and had $350 million in sales.
-After going public in the late 1980s stockholders lost in upwards of $200 million and Antar was charged with fraud and embezzlement in 1990 and became a fugitive for two years.
+Antar founded the original Crazy Eddie, which at its peak, operated 43 stores in the New York metropolitan area and had $350 million in sales.
+After going public in the late 1980s, stockholders lost upwards of $200 million.
+Antar was charged with fraud and embezzlement in 1990 and became a fugitive for two years.
 He returned to custody and was convicted of stock fraud in 1993.
 The conviction was overturned in 1995, but he pleaded guilty rather than face another trial.
 Antar served six years in prison.
 As of May 2000 about $120 million was found in bank accounts kept around the globe by Eddie Antar (TWICE, May 11, 2000).